 - Place the dough into a clean bowl, cover with a dry kitchen towel and let it rise until doubled in size (about 1.5 hours).

-- Place the dough in the loaf pan; seam side down.
-Sprinkle the top with sesame seeds.
-Make a few diagonal cuts across the loaf surface.
-Cover and let rise 30 mins to 1 hour.
+- Place the dough in the loaf pan - seam side down.
+Brush the top with water and sprinkle with extra seeds.
+Cover the loaf and let rise for 30 mins to 1 hour.
 The loaf should look obviously bigger than before, but doesn't exactly have to be 'doubled in size'.

 - Tightly wrapped the spelt bread loaf keeps for about 4 days at room temperature.
 You can also wrap it airtight and freeze for later.

 Pin for later?

 Yes, spelt is excellent for making bread.
 It has a nutty and earthy taste, providing a hearty and dense texture, perfect for those who prefer whole-grain options.

 Yes, Spelt bread is considered a whole-grain bread since it is made from whole grain spelt flour, which retains all parts of the grain, including the bran, germ, and endosperm.